FunctionLab/SPEEDI/README.md

 [SPEEDI Website](https://speedi.princeton.edu/)

 The SPEEDI website allows users to upload their single cell datasets to our server for processing.
 Users can then view and download results once processing completes.
+Please visit the website to learn more!

 ## Running SPEEDI Locally

-To install SPEEDI locally, you can use `devtools` and `BiocManager`:
+To install the SPEEDI R package locally, you can use `devtools` and `BiocManager`:

 ```
 if (!requireNamespace("devtools", quietly = TRUE)) install.packages("devtools")